jhangabrielcaragay/ECE-2112-PA-3/README.md

 | Maserati Bora | 15.0 | 8 | 301.0 | 335 | 3.54 | 3.570 | 14.60 | 0 | 1 | 5 | 8 |
 | Volvo 142E | 21.4 | 4 | 121.0 | 109 | 4.11 | 2.780 | 18.60 | 1 | 1 | 4 | 2 |

-> Again, This will then be used in the entirety of the programming assignment.
+> Again, this will then be used in the entirety of the programming assignment.

 # A. POSITIONAL AND LABEL-BASED SLICING